| briandeer.com | LIAR FOR HIRE

 "In neither his Sunday Times article nor the Dispatches programme nor on his web site does Brian Deer make reference to a company called MedicoLegal Investigations Ltd (MLI).
 MLI is a private company, controlled and almost completely funded by the ABPI that has an agreed representation on its board.
 The company played a leading part in Deer's investigation, and helped prepare the case against Wakefield to go before the GMC."

-Later, in a further, 22-page, rant - primarily trying to smear Dr Surendra Kumar, chair of the five-member GMC panel which is hearing the case against Wakefield - Walker went further.
+Later, in a further, 22-page, rant – primarily trying to smear Surendra Kumar, a family doctor and chair of the five-member GMC panel – Walker went further.
 Here he accused me of a conspiracy with MLI to mislead readers of The Sunday Times:

 "As anyone who has been following the GMC hearing will know, the prosecution that is the GMC, fell hook, line and Murdoch owned Sunday Times sinker for Deer's story that had been concocted with the help of Medico-Legal Investigations."